 Debussy was one of the most highly regarded composers.
 And his music still has the power to touch millions.

-Claire de Lune Facts
+"Claire de Lune" Facts

-- Who: composer Claude Debussy, one of the most important French composers who had an impact on impressionist music.
+- Who: Composer Claude Debussy, one of the most important French composers who had an impact on impressionist music.

-- Why: inspired by Paul Verlaine's poems and was probably influenced by Verlaine's earliest collections.
+- Why: Inspired by Paul Verlaine's poems and was probably influenced by Verlaine's earliest collections.
 The name means moonshine or moonlight and is the name of one of Verlain's poems.

-- When: Debussy wrote Claire de Lune in 1890 and published it later.
+- When: Debussy wrote "Claire de Lune" in 1890 and published it later.

-A Composition That Captures the Magic Debussy Talked About
+A Composition That Captures Magic

 Claude Debussy was one of the most influential composers of the 20th century.
-His harmonies would later influence other composers and different musical genres, his sensitive and emotionally charged music would transition well into movies, but Claire de Lune is still considered one of his best offerings to the world, a composition that captures the magic that Debussy talked about.
+His harmonies would later influence other composers and different musical genres, his sensitive and emotionally charged music would transition well into movies, but "Claire de Lune" is still considered one of his best offerings to the world, a composition that captures the magic that Debussy talked about.

 © 2007 Athlyn Green